 While there are several different kinds of leaf miners, for the most part, their looks and plant damage is similar.
 Leaf miners tend to be non-descript, black flies.
 The flies do not directly cause damage to the plant; instead, it is the larva of these flies that causes the problems.

 Most of the time, this pest is identified by the leaf miner damage.
 Frequently, it appears as yellow, squiggly lines in the leaves.
 This is where the leaf miner larva have literally bored their way through the leaf.
 Leaf miner damage can also appear as spots or blotches.

 Control Methods of Leaf Miner Pests

 The most common method to rid plants of leaf miners is to spray general pesticide on the infected plants.
 The trick to this method of how to kill leaf miners is to spray at right time.
 If you spray too early or too late, the pesticide will not reach the leaf miner larva and will not kill the leaf miner flies.

 While pesticide is the most common form of control methods for leaf miners, it is not the most effective.
-Naturally killing leaf miners with beneficial bugs.
+Naturally kill leaf miners with beneficial bugs.
 You can purchase wasps called Diglyphus isaea from reputable nurseries.
-These leaf miner natural enemies will make a meal of the leaf miners in your garden.
+These natural enemies of the leaf miner will make a meal of the pests in your garden.
 Be aware that spraying pesticides can kill these beneficial bugs (and other less commercially available leaf miner predators you may have naturally in your garden).